Running Injuries: How to Avoid

 Common Injuries

 The following injuries are common among runners.
-Bonfiglio recommends ways to avoid and treat them.
+Bonfiglio describes ways they are typically managed.
 If symptoms persist, see a physician.

 Achilles’ tendonitis